 *NOTE – your OSHA 300A form is what is primarily used in the registration process for FCA’s CREST Awards.
 Once your form is complete, it won’t take you long to enter the FCA CREST Awards!

-CREST Award registration opens on Jan.
-3, and the entry deadline is Feb.
-28. Visit http://www.esafetyline.net/fcaaward to register for the CREST Awards!
+CREST Award registration is open and the submission deadline is March 3.
+Visit http://www.esafetyline.net/fcaaward to register for the CREST Awards!

 About the Author

-Rich Martin is a Safety Professional at Optimum Safety Management.
-Optimum is a leading expert on construction safety one of FCA’s key safety partners.
-Visit www.optimumsafetymanagement.com to learn more about Optimum.
+Rich Martin is a Safety Professional at Amerisafe Group.
+Amerisafe is a leading expert on construction safety one of FCA’s key safety partners.
+Visit www.amerisafegroup.com to learn more about Amerisafe.